The Ultimate Sleep Hygiene Checklist

 If you hide the bedside clock, you won’t see it when you wake up in the middle of the night and obsess over how little time you have left to sleep.
 Ironically, this tends to keep us up, rather than help us sleep for that precious bit of time.

-Prepare your room for sleep by buying room-darkening shades or using a sleeping mask (available in drugstores) to block light, placing your bed against an inside wall to limit your exposure to noise and using a white-noise machine to drown out any racket.
+Prepare your room for sleep by buying room-darkening shades or using a sleeping mask to block light, placing your bed against an inside wall to limit your exposure to noise and using a white-noise machine to drown out any racket.
+(Here are more sleep aids that are backed by science.)
 Also be sure to keep your bedroom cool.

 You’ve likely heard it said before: use the bedroom only for sleep and sex.
 That way, when you get into bed to sleep, your body will know it’s time to nod off and not time to, say, start working on that report or catching up on television.